ManancialGD/FirstPersonShooterNetwork/README.md

 Maybe it's because of the client position not being the server position when the shot calculation ends.<br>
 Or because it's taking too much time rewinding, making the time pass and the tick register the rewinded position.
 Also, when shooting the movement glitches and lags a lot for everyone and everyone reconciles.

+## Analysis

+I tried to get the bytes sent and received per second from the profiler, but couldn't get it. per tick was average

 <br>
 <br>